IvanDerlich/restaurant-homepage/README.md

 # Restaurant Landing Website

-This is a project I created requested for Microverse to learn to use webpack and npm for front end developers.
+This is a project I requested for Microverse to learn to use webpack and npm for front end developers.
 It consists of a simulated restaurant landing website.

 ## Demo